kazurayam/SpecifyingBrowserForIndividualTestCasesWithinATestSuite/docs/index.md

 ![TS2](https://kazurayam.github.io/SpecifyingBrowserForIndividualTestCasesWithinATestSuite/images/TS2.png)

-You will find that a few more steps of Test Case are inserted in the above link:https://github.com/kazurayam/SpecifyingBrowserForIndividualTestCasesWithinATestSuite/Test Suites/main/TS2.ts\[`Test Suites/TS2`\].
+You will find that a few more steps of Test Case are inserted in the above `Test Suites/main/TS2`.

 - `Test Cases/main/modifyRunConfiguration`